Roger Lucey: Career

+The police set up a variety of measures into silencing Roger Lucey's message led by Paul Erasmus.
+Drewett stated that "[t]hese included attending and recording Lucey’ shows (later to be transcribed), raiding his house, interrogating him, bugging his telephone, intercepting his post, and monitoring press reports about Lucey."
+Letters he obtained of invitations to festivals and clubs were destroyed and news regarding forthcoming performances were used to threaten venue owners.
+After the release of his records, they were confiscated from the independent stores and by 1974 with the passing of the Publications Act, censorship of Lucey grew harsher.
+A Directorate of Publications were set up through the law, which banned subsequently Lucey's The Road is Much Longer (1979).
+This, however debilitating, did not stop Lucey from recording and performing his music.

+Roger Lucey also wrote the protest song "Lungile Thabalza" (1979), which was also subjected to banning by the Directorate of Publications.
+The song discusses an activist who died in police custody.
+Lucey, along with Jennifer Ferguson, the Kalahari Surfers and the Cherry Faced Lurchers, among others, contributed songs to Shifty Records' Forces Favourites, which was a support to the End Conscription Campaign.
+Lucey also wrote songs such as "You only need say nothing" (1979) and "The boys are in town" (1980) that commented on the South African Border War.
+Roger Lucey also toured internationally to countries such as Britain, United States, Botswana and Namibia, among others.

+Roger Lucey formed part of a group that offered an alternative to apartheid hegemony alongside James Phillips, the Kalahari Surfers, Juluka, Savuka, Bright Blue, Mzwakhe Mbuli, Bayete, and Stimela.

+Educational qualifications

-Lucey holds and Master of Arts in Liberal Studies from Duke University, North Carolina.
+Lucey holds a Master of Arts in Liberal Studies from Duke University, North Carolina.

 Musician, songwriter and composer

 Lucey has recorded five albums of his own songs.
 He has composed music for several documentaries and plays, and has toured Namibia and South Africa playing guitar, keyboard, saxophone, flute and percussion.

 Actor, playwright and writer

 Extensive work as voice artist on commercials and documentary films.
 Actor on commercials, both local and international, and performer in films, drama series and plays.
 Worked with Nicolas Ellenbogen and Theatre for Africa.
-Writer of two plays for Theatre for Africa; “The High Cost of Living” directed by Andrew Brent, and “Newsroom” directed by Nicolas Ellenbogen.
+Writer of two plays for Theatre for Africa; The High Cost of Living directed by Andrew Brent, and Newsroom directed by Nicolas Ellenbogen.
 Both premiered at the National Arts Festival, Grahamstown.
 Writer of several articles on news related stories.
-An article on the conflict in Chechnya (published in “Playboy” magazine) was nominated for a Mondi award.
+An article on the conflict in Chechnya (published in Playboy magazine) was nominated for a Mondi award.
 Arts correspondent for Cape Etc., a lifestyle magazine based in Cape Town.
 Wrote a chapter in Shoot the Singer!: Music Censorship Today.

 Roger Lucey's book, Back in From the Anger, was published in 2012 by Jacana Media.
-It recounts his experience as a young musician in South Africa during the 1970s and 80s.
+It recounts his experience as a young musician in South Africa during the 1970s and 1980s.